 By day I design and direct advertising campaigns and digital product experiences.
 Working in this field for over 20 years, I've led many award winning projects through creative direction, design, video production and interactive development for a range of clients including; Nike, Mercedes-Benz, Google, Samsung, National Geographic, Holden, WNYC and Converse.

 For the past 8 years I have worked in New York City.
 Beginning at R/GA, I led the award winning Nike super bowl campaign along with brand spots for Samsung and Mercedes-Benz.
-I then stepped into branded content at RYOT (Yahoo/Verizon) and brand comms at boutique agency Mod Op.
-Between 2021-22 I held freelance CD/GCD roles at GSD&M, VMLY&R, Ogilvy and BBH, where I helped lead Google's Black-owned Friday campaign.
+I then directed branded content at RYOT (Yahoo/Verizon) and brand comms at boutique agency Mod Op.
+Between 2021-22 I held freelance CD/GCD roles at GSD&M, VMLY&R, Ogilvy and BBH, where I helped lead Google's prized Black-owned Friday campaign.
 I'm currently Group Design Director at Critical Mass.

 Google: Black-owned Friday